 We cannot work out why the Cabinet Secretary is so set on trapping this beaver family.
 This publicly funded trapping operation is not cheap.
 There are two other beaver populations in Scotland and community consultation is a prominent feature of the government’s approach to both of them.
 Why are people in Knapdale and Tayside allowed to consider the pros and cons of beavers while those in Strathglass are not?
 We wrote to Ms Cunningham four times last autumn and, after a helpful intervention from David Stewart MSP, eventually received a reply in January.
 If anything, this has left us more confused than we were before.

 Her letter said that she was anxious to prevent a repeat of the way the beaver conflict on Tayside had developed partly from inaction.
 Fair enough, but we had already pointed out why there is no comparison between the Strathglass situation and what drove the circumstances on Tayside.

-Tayside featured a much greater number of founding animals and an ongoing supply of beavers, furtively released across a large river catchment.
+Tayside featured a much greater number of founding animals occupying territories across a large river catchment.
 By the time trapping was attempted several years later, beaver numbers were too great for any hope of success.
 In contrast, the Strathglass beavers are not being reinforced by illegal releases and are so few in number that they are incapable of growing significantly for at least two years.
 In fact, following last autumn’s fateful trapping, there may be no females left enable any population growth at all.